Phony document lands on court docket in Trump search case

 “There is simply nothing indicating that he has any authorization to act on behalf of the United States,” the judge in the Georgia case wrote.

-But despite the clear warning signs — including a stamp noting the Georgia case number on the phony warrants — the documents still made their way onto the docket.
+But despite the clear warning signs — including a stamp noting the Georgia case number on the phony warrants — the filing still made its way onto the docket.

 Spokespeople for the Justice Department and the Treasury Department would not comment.
 They declined to answer on the record when asked if the document was false and why the government had not addressed it.